bxffour/kase/README.md

 # kase
-Kase is a tool for provisioning containers as per the OCI runtime specification.
+Kase is a container runtime I implemeted to learn about the inner workings of container runtimes.
+This project uses opencontainer's libcontainer package to handle the low level interfacing with the linux kernel.

 ## Installation
 ---------------